lunemec/django-pages/README.md

 Caching
 -------

-Wysiwyg now supports caching in-memory, for some reason django's wrapper @chache_page for specific view caching works without CACHE in settings.py, which is weird at least.
+Django_pages now supports caching in-memory, for some reason django's wrapper @chache_page for specific view caching works without CACHE in settings.py, which is weird at least.
 I tried memcached, in-memory and without cache, and in-memory had the best results, and you don't even have to configure it.
 Now it can handle 50 concurrent page acceses in 12ms! (tested with ab -n 1000 -c 50 http://nemec.lu/)

 Atom and RSS
 ------------
 Atom and RSS are accessible under /atom/ and /rss/ respectively.
 Simply add one record into admin Feed Settings, it must contain Site Title, Site Description, and latest post count.
 You can disable rss and atom feed by disabling it in admin.